System builder deployment of Windows 10 for desktop editions

 Run Windows System Image Manager to start creating an answer file from scratch.
 This tool allows you to create or manage your answer files in an easy and organized manner.

 Navigate to File > Select Windows Image.
 Browse to your local desktop and select Install.wim.
-Catalog file will be created (.clg file) for that specified wim.
+A catalog file (.clg) will be created for the specified wim.

 Troubleshoot: Catalog creation may fail due to several reasons.
 Please make sure install.wim has read/write permissions.
 If you continue getting error, make sure correct architecture (x86 or x64) Windows 10 is installed on technician computer.
 If you are creating catalog for x64 Windows 10 image, you are required to use x64 Windows 10 installed on x64 Windows 10 computer.
 Install.wim image and Windows 10 ADK versions must be the same.